librefreester/freester/README.md

 7. Spotify is **not reliable** to check on release dates, check with discogs.com or google to improve date accuracy.
 8. Print and Use any QR reader available on your phone to scan the QR codes generated in the sheet named "Print - DONT TOUCH".
 #### WARNINGS
+- **THERE IS A BUG WITH DATES, YOU SHOULD WRITE ALWAYS A MONTH AND DAY, USE A FALSE ONE LIKE YYYY-1-1**
 - Make sure to allow third-party access to generate QR codes and to fetch group names and song titles.
 - The template works only in Google Sheets.
 QR code generation is **only available on desktop**.
 - **Do not delete or add rows**.
 Always add new data starting from the last row, or you risk breaking the formulas.